What is a bounce?

 If less than 21 days (three weeks) have passed during a string of consecutive soft bounces, the contact is not marked as invalid.
 Once the pattern has occurred for more than three weeks (at least six times in a row without a successful send), the address will be deemed undeliverable and marked as "invalid".

 How are email addresses marked as "invalid" handled?

 - Any address marked as invalid are automatically suppressed from any message send.

 - Addresses marked as invalid are NOT included in the audience count total when building an audience for an email message.

 - Addresses marked as invalid are included in the audience count total when searching for contacts in the "search" outside of the message creation process.

 Am I able to identify and correct issues with an email addresses that has been marked as invalid?

-While it is possible to update a subscriber from invalid to valid status using the api call PUT <path>/contacts that is described below, it is also necessary, if the contact was invalidated due to a "hard" bounce, to contact Cordial support and request that the contact be removed from any MTA suppression lists.
+- While it is possible to update a subscriber from invalid to valid status using the API call PUT<path>/contacts that's described below, it is also necessary, if the contact was invalidated due to a "hard" bounce, to contact Cordial support and request that the contact be removed from any MTA suppression lists.